DFE-Digital/teaching-vacancies-design-history/app/posts/2024-06-13-adding-asap-to-job-listing-journey.md

 We had some feedback from hiring staff users that they would find it useful to have a faster way to list applications without specifying a date.

-To help make the job listing journey process faster for hiring staff who don’t have a job listing date, we’re adding an ‘As soon as possible’.
+To help make the job listing journey process faster for hiring staff who don’t have a job listing date, we’re adding an ‘As soon as possible’ option.

 ## User needs